f5devcentral/f5-velos-training/docs/velos_networking.rst

    :align: center
    :scale: 70%

 For the BX520 blade there are two physical ports (1.0 & 2.0).
-Port 1.0 is a QSFP-DD port, that supports either 100Gb optics or 4 x 100Gb (targeted to be generally available  F5OS-C 1.8.1 release) connections with the proper optic and breakout cable.
-For the current release, 100Gb connectivity (SR-4 & LR-4) is supported, 4 x 100Gb support is targeted to be generally available in a the F5OS-C 1.8.1 release.
-The second port (2.0) is also a QSFP-DD port; however it supports 400Gb optics today (FR-4), and the option of 4 x 100Gb with the proper optic and breakout cables is targeted to be generally available in the F5OS-C 1.8.1 release.
+Port 1.0 is a QSFP-DD port, that supports either 100Gb optics or 4 x 100Gb (G4 x 100Gb generally available in F5OS-C 1.8.1 release) connections with the proper optic and breakout cable.
+For the intial release, 100Gb connectivity (SR-4 & LR-4) is supported, 4 x 100Gb support is available in a the F5OS-C 1.8.1 release.
+The second port (2.0) is also a QSFP-DD port; however it supports 400Gb optics today (FR-4), and the option of 4 x 100Gb with the proper optic and breakout cables is generally available in the F5OS-C 1.8.1 release.
+Note, only certain combinations are supported currently.
+4 x 100Gb requires both ports to be configured in this mode.
+You cannot mix 4 x 100Gb on one port with 100Gb or 400Gb on the other port.

 .. image:: images/velos_networking/image11a.png
   :width: 45%